tortillaj/ofjamescole.com/source/_posts/use-gulp-for-drupal-8-with-teams-part-2-creating-tasks.md

 ---
+title: Creating Gulp Tasks
-title: 'Use Gulp for Drupal 8 with Teams, Part 2: Creating Tasks'
+subtitle: Use Gulp for Drupal 8 with Teams, Part 2
 date: 2016-11-15 12:53:04
 tags:
 - gulp